Matthew 11

 However, to which will I compare this generation?
 It is like little children sitting in the markets, who call out to others,

-Comments Matthew 11:16 “This generation” refers to the human race from the beginning until the end times; from the beginning until the end because all people have ears and eyes, but they have never been able to use them as the Lord created them.
+“This generation” refers to the human race from the beginning until the end time; from the beginning until the end, because all people have ears and eyes, but they have never been able to use them as the Lord intended.

-“Little children” are the believers, children of God.
+“Little children” refers to believers, the children of God.

-“Others” are those that the believers, children, think of them being believers like them.
+“Others” are those that the believers, the children of God, think of as being believers like them.

 we lamented, and you did not mourn.